dulan1376/Data-Analytics-Model/Data-Leakage/README.md

 After all, you incorporated data from the validation or test data into how you make predictions, so the may do well on that particular data even if it can't generalize to new data.
 This problem becomes even more subtle (and more dangerous) when you do more complex feature engineering.

 If your validation is based on a simple train-test split, exclude the validation data from any type of fitting, including the fitting of preprocessing steps.
 This is easier if you use scikit-learn pipelines.
 When using cross-validation, it's even more critical that you do your preprocessing inside the pipeline!

+This accuracy is quite a bit lower, which might be disappointing.
+However, we can expect it to be right about 80% of the time when used on new applications, whereas the leaky model would likely do much worse than that (in spite of its higher apparent score in cross-validation).

+Data leakage can be multi-million dollar mistake in many data science applications.
+Careful separation of training and validation data can prevent train-test contamination, and pipelines can help implement this separation.
+Likewise, a combination of caution, common sense, and data exploration can help identify target leakage.